10 Ways to Celebrate Grandparents Day

 Happy Grandparents Day!

-Grandparents get a thrill out of taking their grandkids out for dessert, so we bet they’d be equally thrilled to be taken out themselves.
+Grandparents get a thrill out of taking their grandkids out for dessert, so we bet they’d be equally thrilled to be treated themselves.
+To stay safe, try ordering in.
 Whether it’s an ice cream sundae, a donut and coffee or a milkshake, there is something exciting about sweet treats that cross generations.